History is tricky.

 My maternal grandfather – brown eyes, brown skin, tightly curled black hair, a mother who spoke little English – was born in 1907 in Albany, Georgia, the year after the riots in Atlanta.

-He is the only brown man in the room, but he is smiling, and looks happy, a light in his eyes.
+In photos, he is the only brown man in the room, but he is smiling, and looks happy, a light in his eyes.
+He seems American in his suit and tie.

 His family spoke Arabic until they learned English.
 My mother called her paternal grandmother sit’ti and in the 1980’s, I ate kibbeh, lebneh, and khubz arabi when we went to Miami.
 My mother made lentils and rice as frequently as she did spaghetti, prepared spinach pies with shreds of American orange cheese instead of lemon juice and vinegar.